Graphene Aluminum Nanoparticles / Graphene Aluminum Nanopowder

 |Average Diameter||1 μm – 12 μm|

 |Electric Conductivity||1000-1500 S/M|

-Potential Applications: screen displays, electric motors, sensing devices, aerospace and automotive devices, body armor and tear-resistant cloth fibers and textiles products, sports equipment.
-Serve as a conductive metallic or semiconductor, conductive films in coatings, plastics, certain bioscience applications, solar and electronic applications, additives in polymers, catalysts, electron field emitters for cathode ray lighting elements, flat panel display, gas-discharge tubes in telecom networks, electromagnetic-wave absorption and shielding, energy conversion; lithium-battery anodes, hydrogen storage, nanotube composites (by filling or coating), nanoprobes for STM, AFM, and EFM tips, nanolithography; nanoelectrodes, drug delivery, sensors, reinforcements in composites, supercapacitor.
-And, other applicaton: (1) additives in polymers; (2) catalysts; (3) electron field emitters for cathode ray lighting elements; (4) flat panel display; (5) gas-discharge tubes in telecom networks; (6) electromagnetic-wave absorption and shielding; (7) energy conversion; (8) lithium-battery anodes; (9) hydrogen storage; (10) graphene composites (by filling or coating); (11) graphene for STM, AFM, and EFM tips; (12) nanolithography; (13) nanoelectrodes; (14) drug delivery; (15) sensors; (16) reinforcements in composites; (17) supercapacitor.
+Potential Applications: screen displays, electric motors, sensing devices, aerospace and automotive devices, body armor and tear-resistant cloth fibers and textile products, sports equipment.
+Serve as a conductive metallic or semiconductor, conductive films in coatings, plastics, certain bioscience applications, solar and electronic applications, additives in polymers, catalysts, electron field emitters for cathode-ray lighting elements, flat panel display, gas-discharge tubes in telecom networks, electromagnetic-wave absorption, and shielding, energy conversion; lithium-battery anodes, hydrogen storage, nanotube composites (by filling or coating), nanoprobes for STM, AFM, and EFM tips, nanolithography; nanoelectrodes, drug delivery, sensors, reinforcements in composites, supercapacitor.
+And, other application: (1) additives in polymers; (2) catalysts; (3) electron field emitters for cathode-ray lighting elements; (4) flat panel display; (5) gas-discharge tubes in telecom networks; (6) electromagnetic-wave absorption and shielding; (7) energy conversion; (8) lithium-battery anodes; (9) hydrogen storage; (10) graphene composites (by filling or coating); (11) graphene for STM, AFM, and EFM tips; (12) nanolithography; (13) nanoelectrodes; (14) drug delivery; (15) sensors; (16) reinforcements in composites; (17) supercapacitor.